intershop/devenv-4-iom/README.md

 There exists no backward compatibility the other way around.
 There is no information available, which version of _devenv-4-iom_ is required by a certain version of IOM.

+# Release information 2.6.0

+### Access to Documentation of SOAP- and REST-APIs <!-- #92163 -->

+The `info iom` command was extended to provide the url, that gives access to the documentation of IOMs SOAP- and REST-APIs.
+An according section was added to the document, describing the [Development process](doc/05_development_process.md).

 # Release information 2.5.0

 ## New Features